By Gene Harmon

 Federal troops finally arrived at Andersonville in May.
 I can only imagine the range of emotions enveloping both the liberators and the liberated.
 Only a small handful of emaciated, sick, living skeletons remained.
 Pictures were taken and published in Northern newspapers fueling the fires that led to the demise of the prison’s commander.
 This was how the public pictured every soldier who had been interred at Camp Sumter.

 When word began spreading in 1865 of the horrible conditions men had suffered at Andersonville, Captain Wirz became the obvious target and was referred to as a monster.
 He was captured and put through a three-month trial.
-The most horrific of the claims against him by witnesses purportedly occurred at a time when Wirz was absent from the prison on sick leave.
 On October 24, 1865, he was found guilty of conspiracy to commit murder and murder itself.
 On November 6, he was sentenced to die.
 Four days later at 10:30am, he was hung in the yard of the Old Capitol Prison in Washington.

 Conditions at Andersonville were much like those at other prisons on both sides of the conflict.
 Prisoners were exposed to the elements with little or no shelter other than shebangs, lean-tos or dugouts.
 Some were handy enough to make bricks from the dirt and clay to build shelters with.
 Food was usually rancid and medical care was worse than poor if available at all.
 The Confederate guards received the same fare as the prisoners and their mortality rates were extremely high as well numbering over 200.
 They also suffered from the same diseases as the men inside the stockade.
 Two guards were even reported to have been hung for trying to escape with a group of prisoners.